 The Seelbach Hilton - Louisville, KY | October 01 - October 04, 2015

-The University of Louisville's Hite Art Institute is pleased to host "Throwing Light, Catching Shadows", the 2015 Society of Photographic Education's Mid-West Regional Conference.
+The University of Louisville's Hite Art Institute is pleased to host "Throwing Light, Catching Shadows," the 2015 Society for Photographic Education's Midwest Regional Conference.
 Celebrating innovation, this conference will explore the intersections among various historic and contemporary photographic methods.
 Diverse approaches including alternative processes and digital projections will be addressed to examine the spectrum of photographic experiences that connect public and private spaces.
-The featured speakers would not be possible without the collaborative partnerships of Bellarmine University, Indiana University Southeast, The Kentucky School of Art at Spalding University with the University of Louisville.
+The featured speakers would not be possible without the collaborative partnerships of Bellarmine University, Indiana University Southeast, The Kentucky College of Art and Design at Spalding University with the University of Louisville.